California High-Speed Rail

 Located on the northern edge of downtown, Los Angeles Union Station is the 6th busiest train station in America.
 It currently hosts Amtrak Pacific Surfliner, 2 Amtrak Long-Distance lines, 6 Metrolink commuter rail lines, 3 Metro Rail lines, over a dozen Bus Rapid Transit lines, Intercity Buses, Taxis, Uber, Lyft, and soon, a Dedicated Bikeway.

-The 2009 California HSR bond, primarily consumed in the Central Valley, also helped fund the Regional Connector in Downtown LA enabling more Metro trains to reach Los Angeles Union Station.
-Over 2024-28, two new railroad overpasses in Glendale and one in Santa Fe Springs will improve Metrolink lines and Amtrak lines headed to Los Angeles Union Station.
+The 2009 California HSR bond, primarily consumed in the Central Valley, also helped fund the Regional Connector under Downtown LA, enabling more Metro Rail trains to reach Los Angeles Union Station.
+By 2028-29, two new railroad overpasses in Glendale and one in Santa Fe Springs will improve Metrolink and Amtrak train service to/from Los Angeles Union Station.

-About 14 miles southeast of Los Angeles Union Station, Norwalk/Santa Fe Springs Station hosts Metrolink commuter trains.
-As more ridership recovers in 2025, anticipate more Metrolink and Amtrak Pacific Surfliner frequency in the lengthy Santa Barbara-Ventura-Chatsworth-Van Nuys-Burbank-LA Union Station-Anaheim-Irvine-Oceanside-San Diego corridor.
-Also that year, the California HSR Los Angeles-Anaheim segment will reach Environmental Clearance, which means “ready-to-build.”
+About 14 miles southeast of Los Angeles Union Station, Norwalk/Santa Fe Springs Station currently hosts Metrolink trains.
+In 2025, Metrolink and Amtrak Pacific Surfliner plan to increase train frequency in the 300+ mile Santa Barbara-Chatsworth-Van Nuys-Burbank-LA Union Station-Anaheim-Santa Ana-Irvine-Oceanside-Solano Beach-San Diego corridor.
+Also, that year, the California HSR Los Angeles-Anaheim segment will reach Environmental Clearance, which means “ready-to-build.”

-LA Metro Transit Authority owns Los Angeles Union Station and plans a capacity upgrade by the 2028 Los Angeles Summer Olympics.
-The station needs more federal and state grants for run-thru tracks and more amenities to be completed by 2031.
+LA Metro Transit Authority owns Los Angeles Union Station and plans a capacity upgrade for the 2028 Los Angeles Summer Olympics.
+The station needs more federal and state grants, however, for run-thru tracks and more amenities to be completed by 2031.

 Anaheim Regional Transportation Intermodal Center